tom linder

 The aggregations are guided by chemical and visual stimuli, but the exact purpose of such behaviour seems to be unknown.

-Socha also states that these aggregations do not occur every year and not always at the same scale, which is confirmed by my personal observations.
+Socha also states that these aggregations do not occur every year and not always at the same scale,

-Research work of the Max-Planck-Institute for Chemical Ecology in Jena has revealed, that Pyrrhocoris apterus,
+Research work of the Max-Planck-Institute for Chemical Ecology in Jena has revealed, that Pyrrhocoris apterus

-as well as other species of the Pyrrhocoridae family, harbor special communities of symbiotic bacteria in their mid-gut.
+family, harbor special communities of symbiotic bacteria in their mid-gut.

 These bacterial communities consist mainly of members of the groups Actinobacteria, Firmicutes, α- and γ-Proteobacteria and